MaterializeInc/materialize/doc/developer/design/20230720_single_statement_explitic_transaction.md

 #### Changes from this design

 This design adds a new operation to the inner transaction: `SingleStatement`.
-This operation records a single statement that is later retrieved and executed during `COMMIT`.
+This operation records a single statement.

-This design also adds what is essentially a new handler: the coordinator itself.
-When a transaction is being committed and its inner operation is `SingleStatement`, the inner statement is queued in the coordinator for execution by a new method that is serving as a handler: `sequence_execute_single_statement_transaction`.
+The post processing for this operation enqueues to the Coordinator a message containing the statement and session, which is processed by a new `sequence_execute_single_statement_transaction` method.
 This method:
-1. Ensures the session's transaction is in `Default`, which should be a side effect of running it through `sequence_end_transaction` from the `COMMIT`.
+1. Asserts the session's transaction is in `Default`, which should be a side effect of running it through `sequence_end_transaction` from the `COMMIT`.
 2. Puts the session's transaction into `Started` (single-statement, implicit transaction).
 3. Executes the inner statement, without sending the result to the user.
 4. Commits the transaction.
 5. The transaction should again be in `Default`.

+The `sequence_execute_single_statement_transaction` function is acting as a handler and must ensure the correct state transitions and invariants as the other handlers.

 ## Alternatives